Sego Resources (CVE:SGZ) Trading Up 20% – Should You Buy?

-Sego Resources Inc. (CVE:SGZ – Get Free Report)’s share price traded up 20% during trading on Friday .
+Sego Resources Inc. (CVE:SGZ – Get Free Report)’s stock price rose 20% on Thursday .
 The company traded as high as C$0.03 and last traded at C$0.03.
-196,000 shares traded hands during trading, an increase of 55% from the average session volume of 126,068 shares.
+Approximately 196,000 shares changed hands during trading, an increase of 55% from the average daily volume of 126,068 shares.
 The stock had previously closed at C$0.03.

 Sego Resources Company Profile